The Illusion of Collusion: Appendix

-Each bandit $i$ is imbued with an algorithm $\mathcal{A}_i$ that takes as an input the history $\mathcal{H}_i$ and outputs some probability distribution $\pi_i^t$ across actions \footnote{ In the two action case, $\pi^t_i$ can be represented as some probability $p_i^t$ of player $i$ playing $H$ in round $t$, with $1-p$ corresponding to the probability of player $i$ playing $L$.
-Using this refinement of $\pi$, $\mathcal{A}_i: \mathcal{H}_i \to [0,1]$.
-We can then treat the realization of each player's action as an independent Bernoulli trial to find the distribution across all outcomes in $O$.}.
+Each bandit $i$ is imbued with an algorithm $\mathcal{A}_i$ that takes as an input the history $\mathcal{H}_i$ and outputs some probability distribution $\pi_i^t$ across actions.
 This strategy determines the distribution of actions played by each agent $i$.
 Because the probability of all actions $a \in A$ played by all agents $i$ is well defined by $s_t$, then these probabilities can be propagated to a distribution across all outcomes in $O$.
-With $s_t$ defined by the count of each outcome, the distribution over outcomes in $O$ has a one-to-one correspondence with the distribution over states $s_{t+1}$.
+With $s_t$ defined by the count of each outcome, the distribution over outcomes in $O$ has a bijective mapping to the distribution over states $s_{t+1}$.
 Thus, the current state alone is needed to determine the transition probabilities over successor states.
 Therefore, the state is Markov. \end{proof}